anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_architecture_coding_style.md

 ### Use `.` as a prefix for private functions

 The `R` language does not have any equivalent of `private` for only-internally-used functions.
-As a workaround, prefix such a a function conventionally with a period.
+As a workaround, prefix such a function conventionally with a period.
 This promises only be called from the current source-file. e.g.

 ```R
 .some_private_function <- function() {